ryantd42/NY-Legislative-Git/2023/A2170B-2023/bill.md

  THE TAXPAYER HAD NOT MADE SUCH ELECTION.
   § 3.
 Subsection (b) of section 612 of the tax law is amended by adding a new paragraph 44 to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01221-05-4
+ A. 2170--B  2

   (44)  THE  AMOUNT  OF  GAIN EXCLUDED FROM FEDERAL GROSS INCOME FOR THE TAXABLE YEAR BY SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION  (A)  OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01221-03-3
- A. 2170--A  2

   §  4.
 Section 612 of the tax law is amended by adding a new subsection (y) to read as follows:
   (Y) QUALIFIED OPPORTUNITY ZONES.
 FOR TAX YEARS BEGINNING ON OR  AFTER JANUARY  FIRST,  TWO  THOUSAND TWENTY-FOUR, UPON THE SALE OR EXCHANGE OF PROPERTY WITH RESPECT TO WHICH THE TAXPAYER HAS MADE THE ELECTION  UNDER SUBPARAGRAPH  (C)  OF PARAGRAPH (1) OF SUBSECTION (A) OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE, THE BASIS  OF  SUCH  PROPERTY  UNDER  THIS ARTICLE  SHALL  BE  DETERMINED  AS  IF  THE  TAXPAYER  HAD NOT MADE SUCH ELECTION.
   § 5.
 Paragraph 2 of subdivision (b) of section 1503 of the tax law  is amended by adding a new subparagraph (AA) to read as follows:
   (AA)  THE  AMOUNT OF GAIN EXCLUDED FROM FEDERAL GROSS INCOME FOR THE TAXABLE YEAR BY SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION  (A)  OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE.
   §  6.
 Section 1503 of the tax law is amended by adding a new subdivi- sion (d) to read as follows:
   (D) FOR TAX YEARS BEGINNING ON OR AFTER JANUARY  FIRST,  TWO  THOUSAND TWENTY-FOUR, UPON THE SALE OR EXCHANGE OF PROPERTY WITH RESPECT TO WHICH THE  TAXPAYER  HAS MADE THE ELECTION UNDER SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION (A) OF SECTION 1400Z-2 OF THE INTERNAL  REVENUE  CODE, THE  BASIS OF SUCH PROPERTY UNDER THIS ARTICLE SHALL BE DETERMINED AS IF THE TAXPAYER HAD NOT MADE SUCH ELECTION.
   § 7.
-Paragraph (a) of subdivision 8 of section 11-602 of the adminis-
+Paragraph (b) of subdivision 8 of section 11-602 of the  adminis-
- trative code of the city of New York is amended by adding a new subpara- graph 17 to read as follows:
+ trative code of the city of New York is amended by adding a new subpara- graph 23 to read as follows:
-  (17) THE AMOUNT OF GAIN EXCLUDED FROM FEDERAL  GROSS  INCOME  FOR  THE TAXABLE  YEAR  BY SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION (A) OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE.
+  (23)  THE  AMOUNT  OF  GAIN EXCLUDED FROM FEDERAL GROSS INCOME FOR THE TAXABLE YEAR BY SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION  (A)  OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE.
   § 8.
 Section 11-602 of the administrative code of the city of New York is amended by adding a new subdivision 11 to read as follows:
   11. FOR  TAX  YEARS BEGINNING ON OR AFTER JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, UPON THE SALE OR EXCHANGE OF PROPERTY WITH RESPECT TO WHICH THE TAXPAYER HAS MADE THE ELECTION UNDER SUBPARAGRAPH (C)  OF  PARAGRAPH (1)  OF  SUBSECTION (A) OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE, THE BASIS OF SUCH PROPERTY UNDER THIS ARTICLE SHALL BE DETERMINED AS  IF THE TAXPAYER HAD NOT MADE SUCH ELECTION.
   §  9.
-Paragraph (a) of subdivision 8 of section 11-652 of the  adminis-
+Paragraph (b) of subdivision 8 of section 11-652 of the adminis-
- trative code of the city of New York is amended by adding a new subpara- graph 18 to read as follows:
+ trative code of the city of New York is amended by adding a new subpara- graph 24 to read as follows:
-  (18)  THE  AMOUNT  OF  GAIN EXCLUDED FROM FEDERAL GROSS INCOME FOR THE TAXABLE YEAR BY SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION  (A)  OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE.
+  (24) THE AMOUNT OF GAIN EXCLUDED FROM FEDERAL  GROSS  INCOME  FOR  THE TAXABLE  YEAR  BY SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION (A) OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE.
   § 10.
 Subdivision 8 of section 11-652 of the  administrative  code  of
  the city of New York is amended by adding a new paragraph (u) to read as
  follows:
   (U)  FOR  TAX  YEARS BEGINNING ON OR AFTER JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, UPON THE SALE OR EXCHANGE OF PROPERTY WITH RESPECT TO WHICH THE TAXPAYER HAS MADE THE ELECTION UNDER SUBPARAGRAPH (C)  OF  PARAGRAPH (1)  OF  SUBSECTION (A) OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE, THE BASIS OF SUCH PROPERTY UNDER THIS ARTICLE SHALL BE DETERMINED AS  IF THE TAXPAYER HAD NOT MADE SUCH ELECTION.
+ A. 2170--B  3

   § 11.
 Subdivision (b) of section 11-1712 of the administrative code of the  city of New York is amended by adding a new paragraph 40 to read as
  follows:
- A. 2170--A  3

   (40)  THE  AMOUNT  OF  GAIN EXCLUDED FROM FEDERAL GROSS INCOME FOR THE TAXABLE YEAR BY SUBPARAGRAPH (C) OF PARAGRAPH (1) OF SUBSECTION  (A)  OF SECTION 1400Z-2 OF THE INTERNAL REVENUE CODE.